-Florida’s Negligence Statute
+Florida’s Negligence Statute of Limitations

 Medical malpractice is a form of negligence, which is when someone acts with carelessness toward somebody else.
 The law demands that the medical practitioner use the care that a competent medical professional would use treating the same condition.
 If that does not happen, it is a breach of the law.

 The medical malpractice lawyer in Boynton Beach will explore how and why the medical mistake caused the injury, and if the injury was foreseeable.
 The lawyer will also pursue compensation for the victim’s additional medical care and other damages, be they for expenses incurred or for compensating emotional, physical, and mental consequences.

 In Florida, the statute of limitations for filing a medical malpractice claim is generally two years from the date the alleged medical malpractice took place or from the date of its discovery.
 Because valuable evidence may vanish and the memories of witnesses may fade, it is essential to hire legal counsel as soon as possible.

 Before filing a medical malpractice claim, your attorney must obtain an affidavit from a medical professional stating that your injury or illness involved a medical error.
 The attorney then notifies the healthcare provider that they are filing litigation in the matter.
 Defendants must respond to the notice within 90 days.